 Building listening skills in foreign language learning

 Having created the foundations for success, let’s now focus on how educators can help students rapidly develop high-quality listening skills.
 Dawes (2008) is clear that this can and should be integrated into everyday language classroom activities.
 But what classroom-tested activities are most effective for the purpose?
-Here are four strategies that every language educator can deploy!
+Here are four strategies that every language educator can deploy to teach listening skills!

 1. Go beyond fact-based questions